harrymkt/hguinav/demo/content/docs/params/frontmatter.md

 +++
-keywords = ['documentation', 'variable', 'writing', 'partial', 'audio', 'general', 'title'] layout = 'doc' title = 'Frontmatter Params' weight = 200 aliases = ["frontmatter"]
+keywords = ["documentation", "variable", "writing", "partial", "audio", "general", "title", "frontmatter"] layout = 'doc' title = 'Frontmatter Params' weight = 200
 +++
 # Frontmatter Params
 You can use the following param parameters to configure your pages.